XusanDev07/referral_project/README.md

 # Referral System API

-Bu loyiha telefon raqami orqali avtorizatsiya va foydalanuvchilar o‘rtasida referral (invayt) kodlar orqali bog‘lanishni ta’minlovchi oddiy backend API hisoblanadi.
-Django + DRF asosida qurilgan.
+This project is a simple backend API that enables authorization via phone number and connects users using referral (invite) codes.
+It is built with Django + DRF.

 ## Acknowledgements